Laurie Rolland, RCA

 Laurie Rolland is a Canadian living in Sechelt/Davis Bay, British Columbia.
 She graduated with honours from Sheridan College School of Crafts and Design, Mississauga Ontario, in 1978.

 Laurie was elected to the Royal Canadian Academy of Arts in 2004.
-The RCA recognizes Canadian visual artists who have demonstrated excellence, and honours their achievements.
+The Academy recognizes Canadian visual artists who have demonstrated excellence, and honours their achievements.